Opinion: Good times ahead for German post-virus economy | DW | 25.12.2020

 At the end of the day, we'll most likely log a 5% contraction for 2020 as a result of the COVID-induced standstill.
 That's a lot, but we'll manage.
 In summer, the German economy showed everyone what it is capable of: It finished the third quarter with a growth rate exceeding 8%.
 That was a truly unparalleled surge.

-In a likewise historic development, the government has been spending unprecedented sums in aid money, with billions of euros coming from the otherwise thrifty Finance Minister Olaf Scholz.
+In a likewise historic development, the government has been spending unprecedented sums of aid money, with billions of euros coming from the otherwise thrifty Finance Minister Olaf Scholz.

 True, the aid has not yet reached all of those who need it most, notably small entrepreneurs and self-employed people, and that's because the software to handle their applications is not yet working as it should.